imhicihu/ISKM2017/Guidelines_connection_streaming.md

-#Discriminate by human actions / hardware-software side
+#Discriminated by human actions / hardware-software side
 ##Good Practices (proposal)
 ###Orator
 * Verify you are connected to a power electrical supply.